My GMO Story...

 Note: The Big Carrot GMO ban officially began in 2000 and is an ongoing project.
 Staff members spend a combined 100 hours each year keeping it up to date.
 One of my oldest and dearest friends Maureen Kirkpatrick heads up the standards committee and maintains the organic standards for the store.
 She works tirelessly to raise the bar and we are all incredibly grateful that in addition to GMOs, the Big Carrot has banned products containing artificial colours, hydrogenated oils, and artificial sweeteners so that our store could be considered a safe haven where people could come and shop with confidence.

 In 1999 I was given the opportunity to speak to the Canadian Federal Government in Parliament about the health risks of genetically modified food.
 The CHFA (Canadian Health Food Association) fed the MPPs an amazing organic meal from a local organic vegetarian restaurant called The Green Door.
 This was to demonstrate that healthy organic food could taste great.
 My main message to the government was that GMOs are not substantially equivalent (meaning, the same as regular food), the most important claim used by industry and government to approve GMO foods.
-GMO food has virus vectors, anti-biotic resistance marker genes, higher potential for allergenicity and a different nutritional make up.
+GMO food has virus vectors, antibiotic resistance marker genes, higher potential for allergenicity and a different nutritional makeup.
 I felt that if I could demonstrate that GMO food was not substantially equivalent, then they would at least have to label it.

 “Truth be told, “Labeling GMO’s will never be enough.
 I will never stop until GMOs are removed from our food supply.
 Whoever owns a patent to our seeds, owns us.
 Forget the oil war, the next fuel war will be about human fuel.
 GMOs strips the human right to save seed.
 It patents life that can spread like wildfire to native varieties, carrying with it any genetic mutation that can live on for an unknown period of time.
 We have been pushed into a massive genetic experiment that has no control group.
-On top of that there is strong evidence that the herbicide Glyphosate, which is used extensively on GMO crops, is now known to cause birth defects and diseases such as cancer.
-At this point the best we can do is to buy locally grown organic and Non-GMO Project verified foods.
+On top of that, there is strong evidence that the herbicide Glyphosate, which is used extensively on GMO crops, is now known to cause birth defects and diseases such as cancer.
+At this point, the best we can do is to buy locally grown organic and Non-GMO Project verified foods.
 Vote with your wallet and keep demanding a choice and change!”- Julie Daniluk

 The message I delivered in parliament and the food we provided was well received, but we soon realized that if we wanted to make changes to our food system, taking the issue to parliament wasn’t going to make much of a difference.
 The demand for safe, healthy food had to come from grassroots, ‘gardening boots on the ground’ type projects.
-Customers needed a chance to vote with their wallets but first we needed to get them the information they needed to make an informed choice.
+Customers needed a chance to vote with their wallets but first, we needed to get them the information they needed to make an informed choice.

 While The Big Carrot team was working hard to clear the store of GMOs, a team of activists was making some noise in the streets.
 A group of my theatre friends had formed ‘Gene Action’, a Toronto-based crew that focused on reducing and eventually eliminating genetically modified food in North America.
 Activities included direct actions, street theatre, research, workshops and public outreach.
 It was an engaging and joyous project that had its ups and downs.
 We marched down the streets of Toronto, up to Parliament Hill in Ottawa and in and out of stores, festivals and public events.
 One of my more memorable events happened at my local Loblaws.
 Our Gene Action team walked into the store as normal customers, donned colourful costumes and staged a spontaneous theatre piece that spoke to the dangers of GMOs.
 Thou the customers were intrigued, the Loblaws’ staff was not pleased.
 After I stood on top of the conveyor belt by the cash register to make a mighty announcement, “I am a Fishy GMO Tomato.
 Go ask the manager to stop carrying GMO food in this store.” (see photo above.)
 The police were called and I was thrown out of the store.
-They gave us a trespass notice and told me to never set food in a Loblaws again… banishment I wore proudly.
+They gave us a trespass notice and told me to never set foot in a Loblaws again… banishment I wore proudly.

 Greenpeace GE Campaign